cmclaughlin24/hermes/README.md

 <br/>
 <br/>

 Hermes implements a microservices architecture to achieve it's requirements for reliablility and scalability.
-While this introduces maintains similar challenges to the original notification implementation, such as communication and tracebiility, it focuses the business domain into three services: _Identity Access Management (IAM), Distribution,_ and _Notification_.
+While this introduces similar challenges to the original notification implementation, such as communication and tracebiility, it focuses the business domain into three services: _Identity Access Management (IAM), Distribution,_ and _Notification_.

 #### Identity Access Management (IAM)